 There is one simple answer to this question – they don’t have a progression plan.
 They just go to the gym and do what they do every time, spinning the wheel over and over again in hopes that they’ll get the body they want.

 Trainees that want to build muscle usually follow workout routines from the muscle magazines or the pros.
 Or even worse, they will go to the gym, pick up any exercise that comes to their mind at the moment, and do 3 sets of 10 reps before moving on to the next random exercise.

 The trainees that want to lose weight on the other hand, plan to lose it by following the “diet of the month” in same muscle magazines mentioned, or spending countless hours a week on cardio machines without any weight training.

 How to Make an Improvement Plan?

 Everyone is unique and not all workout routines work for everyone.
 You can find out what works for you with trial and error.
 One piece of advice – keep away from the workout routines of the professionals.
-They probably have better genetic make up than you, they are chemically assisted and don’t have a 9-5 job to worry about.
+They probably have better genetic make up than yours, they are chemically assisted and don’t have a 9-5 job to worry about.

 Doing exercises that feel comfortable won’t bring any progress usually.
-The hard exercises are the ones that will make your body transform so it can handle the stress.
-Try doing deadlifts, squats and standing shoulder presses for 5-6 months and tell me that there is no improvement after that.
+The hard exercises are the ones that will make your body transform by adapting to handle the stress.
+Try doing deadlifts, squats and standing shoulder presses for 5-6 months while progressively lifting heavier over time, and tell me that there is no improvement after that.

-5. Rest.
 Your body recovers and repairs itself during the periods of rest.
 Working 3 to 4 times a week with weights is enough to trigger muscle growth.

-6. Keep a log of the weights you lift and the food you eat.
+Keep a log of the weights you lift and the food you eat.
 Monitor your progress.
 You’ll know what works and what doesn’t work by looking at the log.